Professional Development Collection

 If using Google Scholar, set up your library links for access to EIU journal subscriptions.

 Browse the lists of e-journals for Art, Architecture & Applied Arts and Social Sciences including Education.

 If you already have a citation (a.k.a. bibliographic reference) for an article, do a journal title search to find out whether that volume/issue is available at Booth Library. [view example of search result]

 You can also check on availability by looking up the article citation or DOI.

 If Booth Library does not own the journal either in print or electronically, submit an Interlibrary Loan Article Request.

 You can limit your search to electronic resources on the Advanced Search screen. [view screenshot]

-Alternatively, you can narrow the list of retrieved items by Format on the search results page. [view screenshot]
+Alternatively, you can narrow the list of retrieved items by Location on the search results page. [view screenshot]

 I-Share Catalog Search